uma-pi1/pi1-docker/README.md

 notebook file (with `ipynb` file extension) will be created.
 Changes in either file (`py` or `ipynb`) will be synchronized to the other one.

+**Note:** If Python files are _not_ opened as a notebook directly, right-click the file, click "Open With", then select "Notebook".

 ### Run Programs in A Container

 You can run programs using the terminal in JupyterLab.
 But you can also do it